untitaker/awesome-mastodon/README.md

 * [Mastodon Flock](https://mastodon-flock.vercel.app/) - helps you find users who follow on Twitter who are also on Mastodon, via a Windows 95-style wizard
 * [Twittodon](https://twittodon.com/) - allows you to verify connection between your Twitter and Mastodon accounts and adds you to a open database with people who already verified their connection
 * [Fossilize](https://github.com/potatoqualitee/fossilize) - GitHub Action that helps you backup Mastodon account items to CSV files
+* [MastodonContentMover](https://mastodoncontentmover.github.io/) - A command-line tool that downloads your posts from one Mastodon instance, saving them as a set of files on your computer, and then re-posts them on any other Mastodon instance.
+Its purpose is to allow Mastodon users to move content they value when migrating from one instance to another, which is not currently possible within Mastodon itself.

 ### Fediverse discovery